Tallakulam (Madurai): Temples

 Sri Prasanna Venkatachalapathy temple in Tallakulam is famous for its construction by King (Mannar) Thirumalai Naicker.
 During the reign of King (Mannar) Thirumalai Naicker, he was a devotee of Lord Vishnu (Shri Venkatachalapathy) in Tiruppathi.
 He used to have his breakfast after his morning Pooja.
 His morning Pooja was being done following the Pooja of Lord Venkatachalapathy in Tiruppathi.
 For that 'Bell mandaps' ('Manikatti Mandapangal' in Tamil) had been constructed by him at various places from Tiruppathi to Madurai.
 Once the Pooja at Tiruppathi started, the first bell in Tiruppathi was rung and thereafter the other bells following it.
 And on hearing the sound of the last bell in Madurai, King Thirumalai Naicker to finish his pooja and thereafter to have had his breakfast.
 On one day, there was no sign of ringing the bells.
 So he rushed to the spot of Bell mandap nearby his palace in Madurai.
 On his way, he felt an obstacle which was a statue of an 'anger mode' Anjaneya.
 He stopped for a while and found an immediate darshan (Prasanna) of Lord Venkatachalapathy there (now called Tallakulam).
 This made him very astonishing and pleased.
 So, he decided to build a temple for Lord Venkatachalapathy.
 So was the construction of it and named 'Sri Prasanna Venkatachalapathy temple'.

 Meenakshi Temple, Madurai is located 4 km from Tallakulam.

 Church

 A church nearby is worshipped by a number of Christian community people.

 Mosque

 Tallakulam has an important mosque near its neighbourhood Goripalayam viz., Goripalayam Mosque.

 Business

-Tallakulam is a better place for all businesses, including printing.
-A non-vegetarian restaurant viz., 'Amma Mess' is popular to everyone for its taste and quality of various dishes.
-Its neighbourhood Sellur is flooded with a lot of Handloom and Powerloom factories, that provide labour opportunities for more people.
+Tallakulam hosts various businesses, including printing operations.
+A non-vegetarian restaurant named 'Amma Mess' serves a variety of dishes.
+The neighboring area of Sellur contains handloom and powerloom factories that employ local workers.